I Will Always Love You: 1974 version

-"I Will Always Love You" was issued on March 18, 1974, as the second single from Parton's thirteenth solo studio album, Jolene (1974).
+"I Will Always Love You" was released in March 1974, as the second single from Parton's thirteenth solo studio album, Jolene (1974).
 During its original release in 1974, "I Will Always Love You" reached number four in Canada on the Canadian RPM Country Tracks chart and peaked at number one on the Billboard Hot Country Songs chart, becoming one of the best selling singles of 1974.

 When the 1974 recording of the song reached number one on the country charts, Elvis Presley indicated that he wanted to record the song.
 Parton was interested until Presley's manager, Colonel Tom Parker, told her that it was standard procedure for the songwriter to sign over half of the publishing rights to any song Elvis recorded.
 Parton refused.
 She recalls:I said, 'I'm really sorry,' and I cried all night.
 I mean, it was like the worst thing.
-You know, it's like, Oh, my God… Elvis Presley.'
+You know, it's like, 'Oh, my God… Elvis Presley.'
 And other people were saying, 'You're nuts.
-It's Elvis Presley.' …I said, 'I can't do that.
-Something in my heart says, 'Don't do that.
-And I just didn't do it… He would have killed it.
+It's Elvis Presley.' […] I said, 'I can't do that.
+Something in my heart says, Don't do that .'
+And I just didn't do it[…] He would have killed it.
 But anyway, so he didn't.
 Then when Whitney [Houston's version] came out, I made enough money to buy Graceland.

 The song won Parton Female Vocalist of the Year at the 1975 CMA Awards.

+This version entered the Billboard Hot 100 charts in late August 2026 after Parton's death, debuting at number 27.